TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 4.md

 # Users and groups

-How to create a new user with a password,
+How to create a new user with a password and manage the permissions.

 ## Key terminology

-[Write a list of key terminology with a short description.
-To prevent duplication you can reference to previous excersizes.]
+Sudo - Super user do

+Useradd - Adding a user

+/etc/group - Info about the group

 ## Exercise
 ### Sources